DataDog/hiring-engineers/answers.md

 ![kubectl get deployments myapp](https://github.com/affoliveira/hiring-engineers/blob/solutions-engineer/images/myapp-getdep.png)

 ## Timeboards Monitors and Downtimes
-Now that we have our application deployed in our cluster we can focus on creating [Timeboards](https://docs.datadoghq.com/dashboards/timeboards/) so we can aggregate and filter data as we please, [Monitors](https://docs.datadoghq.com/monitors/) so we can get notifications in case of any abnormality in our infra-structure and [Downtimes](https://docs.datadoghq.com/monitors/downtimes/) so we can supress notifications during non-business hours.
+Now that we have our application deployed in our cluster we can focus on creating [Timeboards](https://docs.datadoghq.com/dashboards/timeboards/) so we can aggregate and filter data as we please, [Monitors](https://docs.datadoghq.com/monitors/) so we can get notifications in case of any abnormality in our infra-structure and [Downtimes](https://docs.datadoghq.com/monitors/downtimes/) so we can suppress notifications during non-business hours.
 We will use once again terraform to automate the creation of a custom Timeboard, a Monitor and two Downtimes(weekdays and weekends).

 ### Terraform execution